The Grantham Foundation’s New Horizons Prize

-The Grantham Foundation for Art and the Environment's Scholarship for Students Enrolled in the 2nd Cycle in Visual Arts is given annually to an artist studying at a Quebec university.
+The Grantham Foundation’s New Horizons prize is given annually to a student enrolled in a 2nd cycle visual arts program at a Québec university.
 The prize includes a $3,000 bursary and a three-week exhibition at the Foundation with the other finalists.
 The winner is selected by a jury of experts in the fields of art and the environment.

 2023 Winner — Bianca Shonoee Arroyo-Kreimes